School Name Committee

 Clark County School District Policy 7223 Naming of Schools and Education-Related Facilities, outlines the criteria for naming District facilities and portions of facilities, the selection process, and the make-up of the School Name Committee.

-Questions may be directed to Community Outreach at 702-799-5830 or via email at SNC@nv.ccsd.net.
+Questions may be directed to the Community Engagement Unit at 702-799-5830 or via email at SNC@nv.ccsd.net.

 Call for Nominations - New Elementary Schools